-Gyula: I think what is most interesting in how we work is that the whole process is based on improvisation and thought experiments and intuition.
-So we would basically just spend time together.
-We basically work with our worlds.
-We are creating these alternative universes and those can appear, I think, in many different ways, in many different contexts.
-The basis of our work is shared imagination, so we just talk about random stuff but also do a lot of research.
-In our new project, which will be about us as a collective, we will do a lot of formative experiments and we will create challenges for ourselves that we have to go through together.
+Gyula: I think the most interesting thing about how we work is that the whole process is based on improvisation, experimentation and intuition.
+So we would just spend time together and work basically with our worlds.
+We are creating these alternative universes that can appear, I think, in many different ways, in many different contexts.
+The basis of our work is shared imagination: we just talk about random stuff but also do a lot of research.
+In the research phase of our new project, which is about communities—including us as a collective—, we do a lot of performative experiments and we create challenges for ourselves that we have to go through together.

 Viktor: Basically, we are referencing our own lives and from that, we kind of convey speculative things—"What would happen if,” and things like that.

 Gyula: It's a very important part of our work that we are very good friends, and I think that world-building is already an important thing in friendships.
 You create this small universe around yourself, which is about how you imagine the world together.
 For example, one project we did, we started with Viktor’s fear of death.
 Back then, he was talking about his fear of death because there is a point in everyone's life when they realized that they will die at some point, and it's a very unpleasant period.
 For me it was around twenty-eight.
 I remember also for Tomi and for Viktor, it was when we started to work on our piece called Summit.
 What we did was inspired by our personal encounters with the idea of finitude, but the resulting piece can be interpreted in a wider sense, in the context of climate change or what the possible futures of the planet may hold.